mathias-ammon/tessif-examples/README.rst

 -------

-Distributed under the terms of the `MIT license`_ (`Github Repo Link`_), *hpmpy-project* is free and open source software.
+Distributed under the terms of the `MIT license`_ (`Github Repo Link`_), *tessif-examples* is free and open source software.

 Issues